What are some awesome ideas for small kitchens?

 Zone the Room

-Grouping like items into zones will help you to maintain clarity within your small kitchen.
-This technique will also give you the most working space on your granite, quartz or marble worktop.
-Keep your cleaning, bakeware, crockery, pans and appliances in distinct designated areas.
-The zones should be practically placed; so pans near the hob, crockery near your table or under a breakfast bar.
-Consider how small additions can help you.
-For example, a retractable towel pole near your sink can utilise a tiny space to make a convenient solution.
+Grouping like items into zones will help you maintain clarity within your small kitchen—one of the awesome ideas for small kitchens that maximises your workspace on granite, quartz, or marble worktops.
+Keep your cleaning supplies, bakeware, crockery, pans, and appliances in distinct designated areas.
+The zones should be practically placed, with pans near the hob and crockery close to your table or under a breakfast bar.
+Consider how small additions can help you; for example, a retractable towel pole near your sink can utilize a tiny space to create a convenient solution.

 Remove Clutter